-It's easy to get more fat-burning calcium into your diet—and, unlike your mother told you, it doesn't involve drinking more milk!
-These unexpected foods are great sources of calcium.
+It's easy to get more calcium into your diet—and it doesn't involve drinking more milk.
+These vegan-friendly foods are good sources of calcium.

 Serving: 2 tablespoons, about 160 calories